apache/kafka/config/kraft/README.md

 We do not yet support generating or loading KIP-630 metadata snapshots.
 This means that after a while, the time required to restart a broker will become very large.
 This is a known issue and we are working on completing snapshots for the next release.

-We also don't support any kind of upgrade right now, either to or from Raft mode.
+We also don't support any kind of upgrade right now, either to or from Kraft mode.
 This is another important gap that we are working on.

 Finally, the following Kafka features have not yet been fully implemented: